mcanela-iese/DataScience/4. Basic stats in Pandas/README.md

 * `s.plot.line()` returns a line plot.

-Pandas uses the Matplotlib functions, but this is not explicitly.
+Pandas uses Matplotlib functions, but not explicitly.
 If you are satisfied with a basic functionality, you can skip Matplotlib in your code.
 If you want to add labels, titles, or other features, you can import `matplotlib.pyplot` and add code lines for labels, title, legends, etc.